 What is Creatine Monohydrate?

-Creatine Monohydrate is a supplement which improves gym performance.
-Creatine is one that has been sufficiently researched with reliable results proving a variety of benefits.
+Creatine Monohydrate is a supplement which improves strength training, endurance and overall gym performance.
+Creatine is one of the most researched supplement with proven reliable benefits.

 Benefits of Creatine Monohydrate

 Creatine increases muscle concentrations of creatine phosphate.
 Creatine phosphate improves anaerobic exercise (high intensity), increases lean body mass during a caloric deficit, improves strength and power, and reduces fatigue (Norton and Baker, 2019).
-Other benefits observed from creatine monohydrate supplementation is cognitive performance, this includes;
+Other benefits observed from creatine monohydrate supplementation is cognitive performance including;

 - reduction in mental fatigue